-Excel Slicers are great, but they’re a bit on the chunky side and that can be a pain when you’re building reports like Dashboards where space is limited.
-Unfortunately, the Excel Slicer Formatting available on the Slicer contextual tool tab is limited because you can’t adjust the font size (see below):
+Excel Slicers are great, but they’re a bit on the chunky side and that can be a pain when you’re building reports like Excel Dashboards where space is limited.
+Unfortunately, the Excel Slicer Formatting available on the Slicer contextual tool tab is limited, as you can see below:

 Watch the Excel Slicer Formatting video